 To obtain the VCE, students must satisfactorily complete sixteen units, including:

-At least three units from the English group: English, English (EAL) or Literature, and at least three other Unit 3 and 4 sequences.
+At least three units from the English group: English, English (EAL), Literature or English Language, and at least three other Unit 3 and 4 sequences.

 At least one of the English units must be a Unit 3 and 4.

 The Australian Tertiary Admission Rank (ATAR) is a means of statistically treating study scores and is important to tertiary institutions for student selection.
 Its calculation is undertaken by the Victorian Tertiary Admissions Centre (VTAC).